 When fertilizing, feed the plant in early summer with a light nitrogen plant food.

-Irrigate plants in the sun at least 3 times during the month.
-For those plants in shadier areas, irrigate just once per month unless your region is in acute drought, in which case water 2 times per month.
+Irrigate plants in the sun at least three times during the month.
+For those plants in shadier areas, irrigate just once per month unless your region is in acute drought, in which case water two times per month.
 Suspend watering in fall and winter.

-If you wish, cut back sedges after they have bloomed to preserve a more tidy appearance.
-You can mow the plants but use a sharp blade and mow no lower than 2/3 the plant’s height.
+If you wish, cut back sedges after they have bloomed to preserve a tidier appearance.
+You can mow the plants but use a sharp blade and mow no lower than two-thirds of the plant’s height.
 If the plant starts to die out in the center, divide the sedge between spring and early summer to make even more plants.
 If you don’t want the plant to seed, cut off the seed heads in early spring.